The 5 Best Stress-Busters - Boundless Activated Snacking

 Team Boundless x

-Park, B.J., Tsunetsugu, Y., Kasetani, T., Kagawa, T. and Miyazaki, Y., 2010.
+References: Park, B.J., Tsunetsugu, Y., Kasetani, T., Kagawa, T. and Miyazaki, Y., 2010.
 The physiological effects of Shinrin-yoku (taking in the forest atmosphere or forest bathing): evidence from field experiments in 24 forests across Japan.
 Environmental health and preventive medicine15(1), p.18.

 Leave a comment